pameck/spotify-profile-explorer/README.md

 ### Register your App in Spotify
 0. Go to [Spotify Dev Website](https://developer.spotify.com/my-applications/#!/applications) and create an application.

-0. Create `config/application.yml` and set the values for the following variables. (check `config/application.yml.example`). **Keep your application.yml private, do not commit it.**
+0. Create your own `config/application.yml` and set the values for the following variables. (check `config/application.yml.example`). **Keep your application.yml private, do not commit it.**

 ```
 SPOTIFY_CLIENT_ID: "The one given by Spotify when you created your app"